The benefits of CBD oil

 In cooking

-It has a quite peculiar taste, both earthy and herbaceous.
-You can add a few drops to salads, sauces, and dressings.
-It also adds an original touch to smoothies, cakes, and cookies.
+It has a rather distinctive taste, both earthy and grassy.
+You can add a few drops to salads, sauces and dressings.
+It also adds an original touch to smoothies, cakes and cookies.
 However, it is not suitable for cooking or frying.

 Once opened, it is very sensitive to oxidation.
 Store it at room temperature, in a cool, dark place.
-You can also keep it in the refrigerator.
-Consume within 6 months.
+You can also place it in the refrigerator.
+Consume it within 6 months.

 As a dietary supplement

-It can be consumed pure, directly on the tongue or on a sugar cube.
+It can be taken neat, directly on the tongue or on a sugar cube.
 In this case, it is important to hold it in the mouth for several seconds.
-The active ingredients will be absorbed more quickly through the oral mucous membranes.
+The active ingredients will be absorbed more quickly through the buccal mucosa.

 You can also opt for CBD oil capsules to enjoy its benefits without tasting it.